Top 7 Data Visualization Tools for Data Scientists in 2024

 Overview:

-Seaborn is built on top of Matplotlib and provides a high-level interface for creating aesthetically pleasing and informative statistical graphics.
-It’s designed specifically for statistical plotting, making it a go-to choice for visualizing relationships in datasets and for creating more complex, attractive plots than basic Matplotlib can offer.
+Seaborn is built on Matplotlib and provides a high-level interface for creating aesthetically pleasing and informative statistical graphics.
+It's designed specifically for statistical plotting, making it a go-to choice for visualizing relationships in datasets and for creating more complex, attractive plots than basic Matplotlib can offer.

 Key Features: